 Prospective students seeking admission/readmission to the Graduate School.

-The Graduate School sets only the minimum requirements.
+The Graduate School establishes as a threshold the minimum requirements for admission.
 Academic program admission requirements are often more rigorous than those set by the Graduate School.
-Please check your program’s website for details.

-A bachelor’s degree from a regionally accredited U.S. institution or a comparable degree from an international institution is required.
-International applicants must have a degree comparable to a regionally accredited U.S. bachelor’s degree.
+A bachelor’s degree from a regionally accredited U.S. institution or a comparable degree from an international institution is required for admission to UW-Madison’s Graduate School.

-A minimum undergraduate grade-point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work) or a master’s degree with a minimum cumulative GPA of 3.00 is required.
-Applicants from an international institution must demonstrate strong academic achievement comparable to a 3.00 for an undergraduate or master’s degree.
-The Graduate School will use your institution’s grading scale.
-Do not convert your grades to a 4.00 scale.
+A minimum undergraduate grade-point average (GPA) of 3.00 on the equivalent of the last 60 credit hours (approximately two years of work) or a master’s degree with a minimum cumulative GPA of 3.00 is required.
+For applicants from international institutions, the Graduate School considers the grading scale of the applicant’s institution.